renovatebot/renovate/docs/usage/configuration-options.md

 A list of commands that are executed after Renovate has updated a dependency but before the commit is made.

-You can use variable templating in your commands if [`allowPostUpgradeCommandTemplating`](https://docs.renovatebot.com/self-hosted-configuration/#allowpostupgradecommandtemplating) is enabled.
+You can use variable templating in your commands as long as [`allowPostUpgradeCommandTemplating`](https://docs.renovatebot.com/self-hosted-configuration/#allowpostupgradecommandtemplating) is enabled.

 <!-- prettier-ignore -->
 !!! note